jhallen/uasm/README.md

 	; Define the branch instructions

+	.insn	b<cc>	<expr>
+	 .emit	arg1
+	 .emit	arg2-.+1
+	.end

 	; b<cc> defines all branch instructions, including bra, bhi, bls, ; bcc, bcs, etc.

 	; <expr> is the branch target, an arbitrary expression

+	; There is whitesace between <cc> and <expr>, so the input is ; allowed to have whitespace there.

-	; Within in the body of the instruction, we emit two bytes:
+	; Within the body of the instruction, we emit two bytes:
 	; First byte is the op-code for the branch instrucion.

 	; Second byte is relative branch offset

-	; arg1, arg2, etc are replaced with value of the non-terminal or ; value of the expression.
-They assigned in the order that values ; appear after the ".insn".
+	; arg1, arg2, etc.  are replaced with value of the rule or value of ; the expression.
+They are assigned in the order that values appear ; in the pattern after the ".insn".

-	.insn	b<cc>	<expr>
-	 .emit	arg1
-	 .emit	arg2-.+1
-	.end

 	; Note that rules can return a comma separated list of values.
 Also ; note that the "pattern" part of the rule can include reference to